USTA New Hampshire

 After receiving a bachelor's degree in International Relations from Tufts University in 1979, Hirshan began a career in journalism as a cub reporter in northern New Hampshire that took him to Washington, DC, to work for Voice of America as a broadcaster, writer, producer and editor.
 He moved back to New Hampshire in 1989 to launch The Conway Daily Sun newspaper, and served as editor for 10 years.

 Born in Brooklyn, N.Y., Hirshan's love of tennis began as a youngster on the shores of Lake Champlain where he summered with his family.
 He played for his high school team, but didn't return to competitive tennis until 1995 when he began playing USTA Tournaments and organized teams for USTA Leagues.
-Since then he has captained numerous teams and now serves as a NH men's league coordinator and chairs the USTA New England League Committee.
+Since then he has captained numerous teams and now serves on the USTA New England Board of Directors and the USTA National NJTL Committee.